nvanexan/nve2022/content/posts/micro-frontends.md

 This process is of course more art than science.
 In some cases, a logical slice for an MFE might be a whole section of an application under a particular route of navigation.
 In other cases, it might be something more cross-cutting that still makes sense as a discrete unit of development, such as an inbox messaging service or a chatbot.

 The aim is to ensure that your MFEs represent sections of the application that are logically connected.
-Start from your desired end state: figure out what sections of the app you want to convert at, when, and what engineers you want working on those sections, and *then* cut a new MFE.
+Start from your desired end state: figure out what sections of the app you want to convert, when, and what engineers you want working on those sections, and *then* cut a new MFE.

 ### Mixed technologies across MFEs